krakxn/moralis-raffle-frontend/README.md

 ```
 git clone `url`
-cd hardhat-fund-me-fcc
+cd `path`
 yarn
 yarn hardhat node
 ```

-1. Add hardhat network to your metamask/wallet
+1. Add hardhat network to your MetaMask/wallet

-- Get the RPC_URL of your hh node (usually `http://127.0.0.1:8545/`)
+- Get the RPC_URL of your Hardhat node (usually `http://127.0.0.1:8545/`)
 - Go to your wallet and add a new network.
 [See instructions here.](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC)
   - Network Name: Hardhat-Localhost
   - New RPC URL: http://127.0.0.1:8545/